-We use our own GOCAD/SKUA-based Geohazmap Worklow and specialized databases to provide a powerful solution for geotechnical hazard estimation and monitoring, including true 4D back-analysis.
-The system computes geotechnical hazards using either a knowledge-driven or a data-driven approach.
-It makes full use of intrinsic 3D surface modelling, solid modelling, and geostatistical functionality.
-Complex relationships among geology, structure, stress, and seismic data are handled by the underlying power of object data structures and the spatial modelling engine.
-It handles any type of ground failure or hazard for which objective criteria can be developed.
-Users define how criteria are spatially, temporally, and quantitatively related to hazards, or apply relationships developed by machine learning back-analysis from a history of site hazard.
+We use our own GOCAD/SKUA-based Geohazmap Workflow and specialized databases to provide a powerful solution for geotechnical hazard assessment and monitoring, including quantitative, multi-disciplinary 4D back-analysis.
+The system computes geotechnical hazards using either a knowledge-driven or data-driven approach.
+Complex relationships among geology, structure, stress, and seismic data are handled by the underlying power of the spatial modelling engine.
+The system handles any type of ground failure or hazard for which objective criteria can be developed.
+Users either define how criteria are spatially, temporally, and quantitatively related to hazards, or apply relationships developed by machine learning back-analysis from a history of site hazard.

 Combines a 3D-GIS query environment with a 4D relational data management system.
 Brings together true 4D multi-disciplinary data management, modelling, query, and expert-system analysis on a single platform.
 The technology is especially suited to the dynamic data routinely encountered in mining and provides direct support for time-dynamic assessments of geotechnical hazards.

-We ensure fast, intuitive, and accurate 3D earth models, regardless of your data types.
-We work with geological, geophysical, geochemical, and geotechnical data from standard mining industry formats: ArcGIS, MapInfo, AutoCAD, GOCAD/SKUA, Gemcom, Surpac, CAE Studio, Vulcan, Geosoft, Leapfrog, ER Mapper, ioGAS, UBC-GIF, VPmg, Profile Analyst, Maxwell, and others.
+Mira Geoscience ensures fast, intuitive, and accurate 3D earth models, regardless of your data types.
+We work with geological, geophysical, geochemical, and geotechnical data from different mining industry formats: ArcGIS, MapInfo, AutoCAD, GOCAD/SKUA, Gemcom, Surpac, CAE Studio, Vulcan, Geosoft, Leapfrog, ER Mapper, ioGAS, UBC-GIF, VPmg, Profile Analyst, Maxwell, and others.